 - Clients & Partners

-Deepa Patel, an education researcher in SRI International’s Center for Education Policy, focuses on K–12 education research with an interest in studying charter school systems and efforts to strengthen teaching quality.
+Deepa Patel, a senior education researcher in SRI International’s Center for Education Policy, focuses on K–12 education research with an interest in studying charter school systems and efforts to strengthen teaching quality.
 Patel has extensive experience managing medium- and large-scale mix-methods studies and developing a range of data collection instruments, including classroom observation rubrics, instructional artifact assessments, interview protocols, and surveys.

 Patel is currently the Project Director for the Evaluation of IDEA Public Schools Charter School Program Grant, a study examining the implementation of the IDEA school model during a 4-year period of expansion.
 She spent the first phase of the project working with the client to understand their most pressing concerns related to expansion and leading qualitative data collection efforts to ensure the study will yield data that supports the charter network’s continuous improvement efforts.